 derivatives that are designated and qualify as cash

-flow hedges is recognized in other comprehensive
+flow hedges is recognised in other comprehensive

 income and accumulated under the heading of cash